 They offer five hosting plans for regular web hosting: Amethyst, Ruby, Sapphire, Diamond, Tanzanite, and Sapphire.
 Using Cpanel, you can also install apps like WordPress, Joomla, and many others with a single click.

-Amethyst plan is suitable for beginners because it only allows 1 website and 10GB space, 1GB Ram/CPU.
+- Amethyst: it is suitable for beginners because it only allows 1 site and 10GB space, 1GB Ram/CPU.
 Cpanel, SSL, off-site backup, unlimited emails, free migrations, and other hosting features.
-Plans start at 4.99 euros monthly and can be paid for 1/3 year.
+Plans start at 4.99 euros/m and can be paid for 1/3 year.

-Sapphire is suitable for websites that require large servers.
+- Sapphire: suitable for websites that require large servers.
 You can get 100 NVME, 3GB RAM/3 Cores, 4 Hour backups, phone support, and other feature offers.
-Sapphire plans start at 34.99 Euro per month, which seems expensive compared to other hosts.
+Sapphire plans start at 34.99/month, which seems expensive compared to other hosts.

-Tanzanite is perfect for high-traffic websites like e-commerce.
-You can access 8 GB RAM/8 Cores, which will be excellent for driving many traffic peaks, unlimited storage, security support, and many advanced features for nearly 100 euros per month.
+- Tanzanite: perfect for high-traffic websites like e-commerce.
+You can access 8 GB RAM/8 Cores, excellent for driving many traffic peaks, unlimited storage, security support, and many advanced features for nearly 100 euros per month.

 2. Managed WordPress Hosting

-Managed WordPress hosting is not my first choice because it is expensive and charges depending on the number of sites and traffic.
-Also, I wouldn’t say I like that most managed WordPress hosts aren’t even that fast.
+Managed WordPress hosting is not my first choice because it is expensive and charges depending on the number of visits.
+I wouldn’t say I like that most managed WordPress hosts aren’t even that fast.
 Managed hosting only provides 5-10GB storage for $20-30.
-However, if you want it, Krystal offers a reasonable price compared to Kinsta.
+However, if you want it, Krystal offers a reasonable compared to Kinsta/WPengine.

 3. Cloud VPS